WorldWideTelescope/pywwt/docs/qt.rst

 ---------

-If you are developing a Qt Application, you can embed the WorldWide Telescope Qt widget by creating an instance of the :class:`pywwt.qt_widget.WWTQtClient` class then accessing the underlying Qt widget using the ``widget`` attribute::
+If you are developing a Qt Application, you can embed the WorldWide Telescope Qt widget by creating an instance of the :class:`pywwt.qt.WWTQtClient` class then accessing the underlying Qt widget using the ``widget`` attribute::

     from pywwt.qt import WWTQtClient